-- 1. Advocate for the state to identify in addition to the Regional Housing Needs Assessment for housing to accommodate projected growth, estimates of needed services, infrastructure and new sources of funding required to build and serve that growth, as well as a review of state laws that inhibit or constrain efforts to build more housing. - 2.
-Require by-right housing in residential and mixed-use zones at permitted densities, including statemandated density bonuses, without a use permit or other discretionary entitlement, while preserving local government's ability to apply written, objective development and design standards. - 3.
-Enhance fiscal incentives for local housing production and retention, including calculation of more state subventions on a per capita basis and priority for infrastructure and other grant funds based on housing projects that are entitled by the city or county and ready for the developer to obtain the building permit. - 4.
-Support state funding and legislative authority for local funding mechanisms for housing element implementation such as authorization for a 55 percent vote for local housing bonds and special taxes or a redevelopment option to provide a permanent source of local housing funding. - 5.
-Support innovation in zoning and development standards to facilitate new affordable and workforce housing projects. - 6.
-Support reform of state housing element law to streamline requirements and focus on core features proven to encourage housing and result in more available housing sites. - 7.
-Support the expanded development of accessory dwelling units (ADU's) through relaxed development standards and fees that balance the needs of future and current neighborhood stakeholders and service needs, while preserving local options to mandate owner occupancy and limit short term rentals. - 8.
-Support state model programs and funding to address the homeless population and farmworker housing needs. - 9.
-Apply statewide housing policies and mandates to coastal zones where no significant impact to coastal natural resources or public access are likely. - 10.
-Protect affordable mobile home parks from conversion to non-affordable parks or from closure without adequate relocation or replacement conditions.
+- 1. Advocate for the state to identify in addition to the Regional Housing Needs Assessment for housing to accommodate projected growth, estimates of needed services, infrastructure and provide new sources of funding required to build and serve that growth, as well as a review of state laws that inhibit or constrain efforts to build more housing. infrastructure and provide services that meet the needs of planned future housing growth. - 2.
+Support higher densities in infill/growth areas linked to transit and infrastructure, compatible with preservation of historical buildings and neighborhoods, protecting against displacement, and continuing the flexibility for communities to decide the mix of housing to both meet local needs and increase density. - 3.
+2.Require Expand use of by-right housing in residential and mixed-use zones at permitted densities, including state- mandated density bonuses, without a use permit or other discretionary entitlement, while preserving local government's ability to apply written, objective development and design standards. - 4.
+3.Enhance fiscal incentives for local housing production and retention, including calculation of more state subventions on a per capita basis and priority for infrastructure and other grant funds based on housing projects that are entitled by the city or county and ready for the developer to obtain the building permit. - 4.Support state funding and legislative authority for local funding mechanisms for housing element implementation-such as authorization for a 55 percent vote for local housing bonds and special taxes or a tax-increment redevelopment replacement option to provide a permanent source of local housing funding.

+- 6. Support duplexes, triplexes and fourplexes in single-family zones served by high quality transit and/or adjacent to employment centers consistent with the footprint and massing generally permitted for single-family housing in the state. - Discourage downzoning and other development review practices that reduce housing production and encourage sprawl. - 8.
+Encourage local infill plans or policies with incentives to encourage and allow developers to build at higher densities and on commercial properties with a range of housing types while maintaining vibrant and sustainable communities. - 9.
+5.Support innovation in Encourage zoning and development standards to facilitate new affordable and workforce housing projects, such as simplifying small lot subdivisions or providing incentives for developing smaller units in a range of styles and configurations. - 10.
+Leverage relaxed ADU laws to create additional housing development opportunities and identify strategies to build homeowner equity, especially for first-time homebuyers and long- term residents in disadvantaged communities. - 6.-Support reform of state housing element law to streamline requirements and focus on core features proven to encourage housing and result in more available housing sites. - 7.-Support the expanded development of accessory dwelling units (ADU's) through relaxed development standards and fees that balance the needs of future and current neighborhood stakeholders and service needs, while preserving local options to mandate owner occupancy and limit short term rentals. - 11.
+8. Support state model programs and funding to address the homeless population-and farmworker housing needs., and expand rapid housing solution such as Project HomeKey. - 12.
+Address state farmworker housing needs, including through streamlining programs specifically designed for rural housing types. - 13.
+9. Apply statewide housing policies and mandates to coastal zones where no significant impact to coastal natural resources or public access are likely. - 14.
+10.Protect affordable mobile home parks from conversion to non-affordable parks or from closure without adequate relocation or replacement conditions.